US immigration 1800s Era, was the decade of a prime influx of people from Europe.

 NEWS BY TELEGRAPH (Special To The Miner)

-Two million 1800s Irish immigrants escaped this "potato famine" by scraping together funds.
-Some only went as far as where the food went - to Britain: particularly Liverpool, Scotland, and Southern Wales.
+Two million 1800s Irish immigrants escaped this “potato famine” by scraping together funds.
+Some only went as far as where the food went – Britain: particularly Liverpool, Scotland, Southern Wales.
 But many Irish immigrants went to Australia, Canada and the United States.2

 To their credit, about half the immigrants were women: 52% exactly!
 When one family member arrived and found employment, they used savings to help others get passage.10

 Another motivation was the California Gold Rush.
-Chinese immigrants, others from South America, Mexico, and also Europe were headed there to seek riches.7
+Chinese immigrants, others from South America, Mexico, and also Europe headed there to seek riches.7

 Tombstone's population in 1882 was itemized as 559 Irish, 423 Hispanics, and 245 Chinese.
 There was also a sizable Jewish and German population.6